-The application for the Doctoral Dissertation Fellowship is closed.
-The next cycle will be in February of 2023.
+The application for the Doctoral Dissertation Fellowship is currently closed.

 - The applicant must be a doctoral student in a program that requires a dissertation.